UK Tax Residence – Planning Opportunities, Case Studies and How to Get it Right

 Question – Is it possible to maintain the same day count?

-Question – how many days can they spend in the UK each year?
+Question – How many days can they spend in the UK each year?

-Question – how would their day count change if Mrs Taxpayer ceased working in the UK?
+Question – How would their day count change if Mrs Taxpayer ceased working in the UK?

-Answer – this would mean she would lose one of her connecting factors.
+Answer – This would mean she would lose one of her connecting factors.
 Their day count would therefore mirror each other’s:

-Question – if Mrs Taxpayer does not want to reduce the number of days she works in the UK but they sold their apartment and stayed in a hotel while in the UK, would this change their position?
+Question – If Mrs Taxpayer does not want to reduce the number of days she works in the UK, but they sold their apartment and stayed in a hotel while in the UK, would this change their position?

 The Positive Effects of Tax Planning